Program Schedule — Pacific Time

 Upon completion of this activity, participants should be able to

-• Individualize the selection of first-line therapy for patients with newly diagnosed multiple myeloma (MM), considering new clinical research findings, patient- and disease-related factors, including cytogenetic profile, and fitness for stem cell transplantation.
+Customize the selection of first-line therapy for newly diagnosed MM, considering new clinical research findings and patient- and disease-related factors, including cytogenetic profile and fitness for stem cell transplantation.

-• Appreciate clinical trial data informing the front-line use of monoclonal antibody therapy directed at CD38 for patients with MM eligible or ineligible for stem cell transplant, and effectively identify when and how this strategy should be integrated into disease management.
+Appreciate trial data informing the front-line use of CD38-directed monoclonal antibody therapy for patients with MM eligible or ineligible for stem cell transplant, and effectively identify when and how this strategy should be integrated into clinical management.

-• Evaluate the biological rationale for and published research with chimeric antigen receptor (CAR) T-cell therapy directed at B-cell maturation antigen (BCMA) as a targeted strategy for MM, and identify patients for whom this novel approach should be considered or recommended.
+Evaluate the biological rationale for and published research information with chimeric antigen receptor T-cell therapy directed at B-cell maturation antigen (BCMA) as a targeted therapeutic strategy for MM, and identify patients for whom treatment with this novel approach should be considered or recommended.

-• Assess available findings with BCMA- and non-BCMA-directed bispecific antibodies for MM, and recognize patients for whom treatment with or a clinical trial of one of these novel agents would be appropriate.
+Assess available findings with BCMA- and non-BCMA-directed bispecific antibodies for MM, and recognize patients for whom treatment with or participation in a clinical trial of one of these novel agents would be appropriate.

 CE Credit